 Bedroom 2:This is a single room but there is a pull-out mattress under the bed which means the room can be used as a twin room.
 The two large windows let in plenty of sunlight and look over Holly Farm and Embsay Crag which is a great walk.
 This room has a built-in wardrobe, pine chest of drawers and a bedside table.

-Outside: leading from the living room there is a door to the balcony which has a table and two chairs, this leads you to a sloping non slip pathway to the garden area.
+Outside: leading from the living room there is a door to the balcony which has a table and two chairs, this leads you to a sloping non slip pathway to the non enclosed garden area.
 Walk directly forwards and you will see the patio area at the rear of the garden where you will find outdoor seating.
 Here you will find stunning views of the hills and the fields behind Pasture cottage.
 Kindly let the owner know in advance that you would like to bring bicycles there is a lockable shed at the end of the patio area.
 Please do not forget to leave this key when you leave

-Pets: Dogs are welcome
+Pets: Dogs are welcome Garden is not enclosed

 Parking: On road parking

 Heating: An open fire in the living room.
 The cottage is heated throughout with adjustable gas central heating and thermostatically controlled radiators.

 Short Breaks: Not accepted, Saturday changeover only